Divine Word College of San Jose: Continuing Professional Development

 Divine Word College of San Jose is an accredited "Continuing Professional Development (CPD) Provider for Professional Teachers" granted by the Professional Regulation Commission in 2017 as one of its regulated programs.
-A CPD provider refers to a natural or juridical person who accredited by the CPD Council to conduct Continuing Professional Development Programs as defined by Republic Act (R.A.)
-10912, "An act mandating and strengthening the Continuing Professional Development Program for all regulated professions, creating the Continuing Professional Development Council, and appropriating funds therefor, and for other related purposes".
+A CPD provider refers to a natural or juridical person accredited by the CPD Council to conduct Continuing Professional Development Programs as defined by Republic Act (R.A.)
+10912, "An Act mandating and strengthening the Continuing Professional Development Program for all regulated professions, creating the Continuing Professional Development Council, and appropriating funds therefor, and for other related purposes".

-Divine Word College of San Jose is duly accredited by Commission on Higher Education and the Department of Education (DepEd).
-The school's basic education level is also a candidate for accreditation by Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
-It is also an institutional member of the Catholic Educational Association of the Philippines (CEAP).
+Divine Word College of San Jose is duly accredited by Commission on Higher Education (CHED No. 04022) and the Department of Education (DepEd No. 403421).
+The school is also a member of Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), with accreditations from the body to operate basic education and business administration programs.
+It is also an institutional member of the Catholic Educational Association of the Philippines (CEAP) and the Divine Word Educational Apostolate (DWEA).

 Rankings and reputation

-The table below shows the school's academic standing for the past four exams of each board examinations:
+The table below shows the school's performance in the past four licensure exams for each listed professional licensing board, encompassing both first timers and repeaters:

 Scholarship programs

-In response to tuition hikes and concessions made by the board, the student body and other stakeholders, the school implements a socialized tuition program categorized into basic components such as Subsidized Education, Scholarship Grants, and Student Assistanships with the help of various sectors and partner agencies such as the Commission on Higher Education (CHED), local government units (LGUs), charitable institutions, and stipend allowances for part-time working students and other financial assistance and student loan programs.
+In response to tuition hikes and concessions made by the board, the student body and other stakeholders, the school implements a socialized tuition program categorized into basic components such as Subsidized Education, Scholarship Grants, and Student Assistantships with the help of various sectors and partner agencies such as the Department of Education (DepEd) through the PEAC Fund, Commission on Higher Education (CHED), local government units (LGUs), charitable institutions, and stipend allowances for part-time working students and other financial assistance and student loan programs.
 These assistance programs are listed as follows: